bitemyapp/teef/posts/2014-04-11-refactoring-boilerplate-from-maybe.md

                     object ["value" .= termValue]]]
 ```

-This needed DRY'd up, so I decided to take advantage of the Monoid instance on lists to merge them after turning the Maybe valie into a 1 or 0 kv-pair list.
+This needed DRY'd up, so I decided to take advantage of the Monoid instance on lists to merge them after turning the Maybe value into a 1 or 0 kv-pair list.
 I could probably be more clever about this, so if anybody has suggestions I'd like to hear them.

 ``` haskell
 instance ToJSON Query where